Hemp

 What’s bad about hemp?

-Even though hemp checks a lot of boxes on the sustainability end, it has its downside.
+Aside from its many upsides, hemp has some downsides as well.
 It may be fast and easy to grow, but harvesting is expensive and energy-demanding, especially if carried out in countries using non-renewable energy sources.

-But seen from the bigger picture, it's a better alternative, and that's what we strive for - to choose the best material possible, based on our conditions.
+But seen from the bigger picture, it's a better alternative, and that's what we strive for - to choose materials with a lower environmental impact than the industry norm, in terms of environmental footprint and resource use.